-Write your first novel in a year with the supervision of industry experts.
-Two evenings a week full or part time
+Write your first novel in a year with the input and supervision of published writers and industry experts.
+Taught on our historic campus two evenings a week, with a part-time option also available.

 Why study Creative Writing: First Novel?

 While most Creative Writing MAs encourage students to sample a variety of written forms, our Creative Writing MA focuses on the novel, pure and simple.

 It is aimed at students who want the time, support and tools needed to complete that crucial first draft – and the network and knowledge needed to take it further, towards an agent or publisher.

 Why St Mary's?

 Teaching on our MA Creative Writing: First Novel is practical, rather than theoretical, focussing on the obstacles that face all first-time writers.
 The course is taught through evening seminars and small-group workshops – where you’ll share your work in progress – as well as individual supervisions with a published novelist.